klaytn/kips/KIPs/kip-37.md

 If the optional `KIP37Pausable` extension is included:

-- The KIP-13 `KIP37Pausable` function MUST return the constant value `true` if `0xe8ffdb7` is passed through the `interfaceID` argument.
+- The KIP-13 `supportsInterface` function MUST return the constant value `true` if `0xe8ffdb7` is passed through the `interfaceID` argument.

 ```solidity
 pragma solidity 0.5.6;